About Us

 SEE BIO

-Dr. Ann Marie Vaughan is the first woman to hold the position and is the fifth President and CEO in Humber’s history.
+Dr. Ann Marie Vaughan is President and CEO of Humber Polytechnic.
+She is the first woman to hold the position and is the fifth President and CEO in Humber’s history.

 Driven by her passion to advance social and economic development through expanding access to education, Dr. Vaughan is helping to pioneer the sector’s micro-credential movement as co-Chair of eCampusOntario’s Board of Directors.
-In addition, she serves on the Board of Directors for Ontario Genomics, a non-profit organization that is focused on nurturing genomics innovation in Ontario, and applying these technologies across key sectors, such as health, agriculture, bioproducts, and environment, to advance the province’s knowledge-based economy.
-Dr. Vaughan’s forward-thinking approach and significant contributions to the evolution of online learning have earned numerous accolades nationally and internationally, including being selected as a participant in the 2004 Governor General Canadian Leadership Conference.
+In addition, she serves on the Board of Directors for Ontario Genomics, a non-profit organization that is focused on nurturing genomics innovation in Ontario, and applying these technologies across key sectors, to advance the province’s knowledge-based economy.
+She also serves as a Board member for Colleges and Institutes Canada.

 In 2018, Dr. Vaughan was appointed to serve as an Honorary Colonel in the Royal Canadian Air Force, affiliated with the 426 Training Squadron, 8 Wing, CFB Trenton.
 Dr. Vaughan is actively engaged in the college sector and currently also serves as Chair of the Management Board for College Employers Council.